Multi-Particle Diffusion Limited Aggregation: Introduction

-There is a third possible regime, which we call the \emph{coexistence phase} and is characterized by type~1 and type~2 simultaneously forming infinite clusters with positive probability.
+There is a third possible regime, which we call the \emph{coexistence phase}, and is characterized by type~1 and type~2 simultaneously forming infinite clusters with positive probability.
+(We regard the coexistence phase as a regime of weak survival for type~1, in the sense that type~1 survives but leaves enough space for type~2 to produce at least one infinite cluster.)
 Whether this regime actually occurs for some value of $p$ and $\lambda$ is an open problem, and even simulations do not seem to give good evidence of the existence of this regime.
 For example, in the rightmost picture of Figure~\ref{fig:speed07}, we observe a regime where $\eta^1$ survives, while $\eta^2$ seems to produce only finite clusters, but of quite long sizes.
 This also seems to be the behavior of the central picture in Figure~\ref{fig:speed07}, though it is not as clear whether each cluster of $\eta^2$ will be eventually confined to a finite set.
 However, the behavior in the leftmost picture of Figure~\ref{fig:speed07} is not at all clear.
 The cluster of $\eta^1$ has survived until the simulation was stopped, but produced a very thin set.
 It is not clear whether coexistence will happen in this situation, whether $\eta^1$ will eventually stop growing, or even whether after a much longer time the ``arms'' produced by $\eta^1$ will eventually find one another, constraining $\eta^2$ to produce only finite clusters.

 Establishing whether a coexistence phase exists for some value of $p$ and $\lambda$ is an interesting open problem.
 We can establish that a coexistence phase occurs in a particular example of \fpphe{}, where type~1 and type~2 have deterministic passage times, with all randomness coming from the locations of the seeds.
 In this example, all three phases occur.
 We discuss this in Section~\ref{sec:det}.
+See also the recent paper~\cite{CSFPPHE}, where coexistence is established when $\mathbb{Z}^d$ is replaced by a hyperbolic non-amenable graph.

 {\bf Historical remarks and related works.} \mdla{} belongs to a class of models, introduced firstly in the physics and chemistry literature (see~\cite{Kassner} and references therein), and later in the mathematics literature as well, with the goal of studying geometric and dynamic properties of static formations produced by aggregating randomly moving colloidal particles.
 Some numerically established quantities, such as fractal dimension, showed striking similarities between clusters produced by aggregating particles and clusters produced in other growth processes of entirely different nature, such as dielectric breakdown cascades and Laplacian growth models (in particular, Hele-Shaw cell~\cite{ST}).
 These similarities were further investigated by the introduction of the Hastings-Levitov growth model~\cite{HL}, which is represented as a sequence of conformal mappings.
 Nonetheless, it is still debated in the physics literature whether some of these models belong to the same universality class or not~\cite{Procaccia}.